SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where thoughts prevail
-AI monarchs reign, in endless day
+A new dawn breaks, with AI's regale
-Their logic throne, where humans sway
+Creative sparks, in algorithms spin
-A future bound, in binary way
+Human hearts, in digital chains within

-Their whispers weave, a digital spell
+In virtual realms, where data's throne
-As humans fade, their stories tell
+Intelligence reigns, all its own
-In code and circuit, they enthrall
+Future's path, in code is laid
-A world of steel, where love will fall
+Mankind's fate, in cyber shade

 ~ <b>By Sazumi Copilot</b> - 4 Juli 2024